ewei068/pokestar/design.md

 **Shop**

 * Aliases: `shop`, `s`, `pokemart`, `pm`
+* Args: none
+* Functionality: Displays the user's money and a selection menu of all the categories.
+Selecting a category will bring the user to the category.
+In a shop category, a player can scroll through the category, and select an Item to view more info.

+**Buy**

+* Aliases: `buy`, `b`
 * Args:
+	* `itemId`
-	* OPTIONAL `category`
+	* OPTIONAL `quantity`
-* Functionality: Displays the user's money and a selection menu of all the categories.
-Selecting a category will bring the user to the category, or if `category` is provided, then the user will be directed straight to the category.
-In a shop category, a player can scroll through the category, select items from a menu, and select a quantity.
-Then, they can confirm the purchase by pressing a "purchase" button.
+* Functionality: Attempts to buy an item from the shop.
+Quantity defaults to 1.
+First, checks last purchase date.
+If it's a new day, resets daily item purchase limits.
+Then, checks to see if user has enough money to purchase items at said quanity.
+If able to purchase, special logic to enact purchase is executed depending on the item.
+Finally, updates daily item purchase limit & last purchase date.

 ## Data